polish-penguin-dev/Shrimpo/README.md

 # Shrimpo🍤

 Shrimpo makes creating AI easy!
-It uses keywords similar to those in Google's DialogFlow and is a good alternative.
+It uses keywords similar to those in Google"s DialogFlow and is a good alternative.
 To make your first chatbot, follow these 3 steps:

 ## 1. Train